gondim/ldapSpring/README.md

 ## Installation

-Set your ip or host in PATHLDAP.
+Set your ip or host in docker-compose.yml.

 ```Dockerfile
 - PATHLDAP=YOUR_HOST